apache/thrift/lib/netstd/README.md

 # Build the library

 ## How to build on Windows
-- Get Thrift IDL compiler executable, add to some folder and add path to this folder into PATH variable
+- Get Thrift IDL compiler executable, add to some folder and add path to this folder into PATH variable.
+Or build from source by using the cmake target "copy-thrift-compiler", which places the binary to a place there it's found.
 - Open the Thrift.sln project with Visual Studio and build. or
 - Build with scripts